luongphambao/nyc-taxi-feature-store/README.md

 #### How to guide
 + You edit data_path and config in `utils/datalake.yaml`
 + ```python src/export_data_to_datalake.py```
 + All files needed to upload to MinIO will be executed
++ If you want to test query datalake you can create view ...
 ![](imgs/minio6.png)